 That wildlife photograph shows a beautiful archway two giraffes create for a zebra foal.
-Both giraffes nearly touch each other’s heads while the young zebra stands peacefully a little further in the middle of the archway.
-The vibrant pinkish colors of the sunset reflect on the animals, as well as in the storm clouds in the sky.
+Both towers of giraffes nearly touch each other’s heads while the young zebra stands peacefully a little further in the middle of the archway.
+The vibrant pinkish colors of the African sunset reflect on the wild animals, as well as in the storm clouds in the sky.

 The giraffe, Camelopardalis, is in category vulnerable in the IUCN red list.
 The Burchell zebra Latin name is Equus quagga burchellii.

 Clients have asked me to process this photograph in black and white and sepia color.
 Here the result of the baby Zebra between the tall towers.